-A Euro Private Placement (Euro PP) is a medium or long-term financing transaction between a listed or unlisted company and a limited number of institutional investors, based on deal-specific documentation negotiated between the borrower and the investors, generally with the participation of an arranger.
+A Euro Private Placement (“Euro PP”) is a medium or long-term financing transaction between a company and a limited number of institutional investors, based on a deal-specific documentation negotiated between the borrower and the investors, usually with the participation of an arranger.

-" which is designed to standardize the best practices of the financial intermediaries acting as arrangers in Euro PP transactions.
-With this Code, AMAFI wishes to underline the key role played by an arranger in ensuring a smooth and successful Euro PP transaction.
-The Paris marketplace’s leading arrangers have already undertaken to apply the AMAFI Code.
-A list of these financial intermediaries, available at www.amafi.fr
+In addition to the work conducted by the Euro PP Committee, the Association française des marchés financiers (AMAFI) published on 13 January 2016, a "Code of best practice for Euro PP arrangers" which is designed to standardize the best practices for financial intermediaries acting as arrangers in Euro PP transactions.
+With this Code, the AMAFI underlines the key role played by arrangers in ensuring a smooth and successful conduct of Euro PP transactions.
+The Paris leading arrangers have already undertaken to apply the AMAFI Code.
+A list of such financial intermediaries, available at www.amafi.fr

-, will be updated periodically.
+, is updated periodically.

-on the Euro Private Placement (Euro PP) market: What is a Euro Private Placement (Euro PP)?
-Who are the members of the Euro PP Working Group?
-What is the Euro Private Placements (Euro PP) Charter?
-Where can I find a Euro PP model contract?
-Are the Euro PP model contracts tailored to my situation?
-How does the representation of investors work under French law?
-What is a masse?
-Should I get my Euro PP listed?
+The Euro PP Committee set up a working group dedicated to the legal and regulatory environment of Euro PPs, composed of representatives of borrowers, intermediaries and investors and co-headed by Hubert de Vauplane (Kramer Levin), Hubert du Vignaux (Gide) and Marc-Etienne Sébire (CMS Francis Lefebvre Avocats), which answered in march 2016 to "Frequently Asked Questions" on the Euro PP (Euro Private Placement) market: What is a Euro PP (Euro Private Placement)?
+What is the timetable of a Euro PP transaction?
+Who are the members of the Euro PP Committee?
+What is the Euro PP Charter?
+Where can I find the Euro PP model form documentation?
+Are the Euro PP model form contracts tailored to my situation?
+How is the representation of investors organized under French law?
+What is a “masse”?
+Should I apply for a listing of my Euro PP?
 Which law should govern my Euro PP transaction?
-What is done in case of insolvency of the borrower?
+What are the consequences in the event of an insolvency of the borrower?
+Click here >>